MehulKhanna/PokeGrinder/readme.md

 ### With Executable (Windows only, easier install)
 1. Download PokeGrinderExecutable.zip from https://github.com/MehulKhanna/PokeGrinder/releases and unzip it.
-2. Paste your Dicord Auth Token, User ID and the Channel ID you want to grind in inside `config.json`.
+2. Paste your Discord Auth Token, User ID and the Channel ID you want to grind in inside `config.json`.
 3. You may also edit the rarities section in `config.json` according to your convenience.

 ### Without Executable (Windows, Linux and Mac)